hsjobeki/nix-types/docs/src/intro.md

 ## Standardizing the format of doc-comments to make them parsable

 ### Big vision: Feature-rich doc-strings.
-That allow automatic rich-documentation
+That allow automatic interface-documentation

 Steps toward that vision: